-With the IKEA x OFF-WHITE collection set to drop at some point in 2019, we’ve been given plenty of previews to whet our appetite.
-Here, we’ve collated all the items the drop will include (which you can view in the gallery up top), price points, and what we’ve learned about the design concepts.
+With the IKEA x OFF-WHITE collection set to this November, we’ve been given plenty of previews to whet our appetite.
+Here, we’ve collated all the items the drop will include (which you can view in the gallery up top and below), price points, and what we’ve learned about the design concepts.
 Read on for everything we know so far about the IKEA x OFF-WHITE collab.

 Virgil Abloh and IKEA discuss the collection’s concept at Paris Fashion Week

 During Paris Fashion Week SS19, we dropped by Abloh and IKEA’s shared showroom to get a closer look at the best pieces in the collection.
 While there, we talked to IKEA creative lead Henrik Most and Abloh about what inspired them, what the term “streetwear” means in the current climate, and why the brands are designing a capsule for millennial needs.
 Discover all this and more via the video above.